Foreman overview and concepts

 Catalog

 A document that describes the desired system state for one specific host managed by Puppet.
 It lists all of the resources that need to be managed, as well as any dependencies between those resources.
-Catalogs are compiled by a Puppet server from Puppet Manifests and data from Puppet Agents.
+Catalogs are compiled by a Puppet server from Puppet Manifests and data from Puppet agents.

 Candlepin